MrLightgun/MiSTerSindenDriver/README.md

 5) Load core specific lightgun settings
 In the NES do Input Options
 Periphery change to Zapper(Joy1) or maybe Zapper(Joy2) if the other doesn't work, might depend on USB order of joypad (if you have) and lightgun
-Zapper Trigger to Joystick
-I find scrolling through Periphery tends to kick the lightgun into life, you should see the crosshair move when you exit the menu
+Zapper Trigger to Joystick.
+Remember to use the lightgun dpad as soon as you load the core so it becomes Player1.
-You can turn the crosshair off but it is useful when learning and testing.
+Remember to turn off the crosshair when you have everything setup but it is useful when learning and testing.

 If your border is not showing, clearly because the edges are cut off, change the video settings in the core, it probably changes depending on your resolution and display but I find setting scale to "Wider HV-Integer" helps in most cases.
 Having black around the outside of the white border helps lightgun performance anyway.

-The part where you do "Define NES buttons" doesn't always save for me, I'm not sure what the trick is, sometimes on a build I restart and it keeps the settings perfectly, other times I have to redo it and it won't save.
-Not sure what the trick is.
+I find if the lightgun is not the Player1 joystick the part where you do "Define NES buttons" doesn't save for me when I reload the core.

 So far these are the working cores with a couple of highlights:
 NES_Sinden - Duck Hunt